Speaking of Babies

 (What?
 Are you serious?)
 Ian overexaggerated a look of surprise, generating more loud laughter from his queen.

-(How could I not know after listening to you three women chatter on and on for two agonizing hours about the inherent cuteness of every male name in the entire universe.)
+(How could I not know after listening to you three women chatter on and on for two agonizing hours about the inherent cuteness of every male name in the universe.)

 His words made her smile wide.
 (You were keeping tabs on me.)
 The thought warmed her heart.